purifycss/purifycss/README.md

   );
 ```

 ### PurifyCSS detects all JS frameworks.
-PurifyCSS is voodoo magic.
+It is voodoo magic.

 # API
 ```javascript